 Dreams are a place where you don’t have to worry about being judged.
 You can be as creative as you want.
 You can be as boring as you want.
 You can do anything and see and feel the consequences of it.
 That’s pretty incredible.

 Having Better Memory

-Memory isn't infallible.
+Memory isn’t infallible.
 It can get lost.
-Aging and trauma can make it harder to access.
+Aging and trauma can make it harder to access your memories.
 Recording your dreams can help you stretch this part of yourself.
 It will help you to not only remember what happens when you fall asleep but also your waking life.

 When you record your dreams, you’ll have the ability to revisit them.
 When you read your dreams, try to visualize them again.
 Writing down your dreams in a journal is a way of videotaping them.
 It gives you the chance to hit the play button, hit rewind, or fast forward.

 Here are some items from dreams that you should write down: